abzokhattab/library/README.md

 # 📖 Library Project

-Create a simple application that allow users to rent books.
+Create a simple application that allows users to rent books.

 ## 📚 Documentation